 Asked about the prospect of going to the Olympics with Harding, she answered curtly, "I have nothing to say about her."

-The resolution decided upon was that neither side would go on the offensive, and Harding and Kerrigan both went to the Olympics, where all eyes were on them.
+The resolution decided upon was that neither side would go on the offensive, and Harding and Kerrigan both went to the 1994 Winter Olympics, where all eyes were on them.

 "I could have gotten straight 6.0s [perfect marks at the time] in the Olympics, and people would have asked, 'Well, what are Tonya and Nancy doing?'"
-1988 figure skating gold medalist Brian Boitano, who beat considerable odds to make the U.S. men's team in 1994, told NBC News earlier this year, discussing the madness of that time 25 years later.
+1988 figure skating gold medalist Brian Boitano, who beat considerable odds to make the U.S. men's team in 1994, told NBC News in 2019, discussing the madness of that time 25 years later.

 "In retrospect, it was good for most of us," he added.
 "It catapulted skating to another level of interest, one that it will never get back to.
 I was able to work at a high level for many more years to come."